Does Testosterone Increase Prostate Cancer Risk?

 All of these changes in testosterone levels throughout the lifetime affect men’s behavior and health.

-In puberty and adolescence, increasing levels of testosterone are associated with an interest in sex and high libido.
+During puberty and adolescence, increasing levels of testosterone are generally associated with an interest in sex and high libido.
 (5).

-After that, adults and older adults, especially after the age of 40, experience a progressive decrease in their testosterone levels, which is usually accounted for up to 2% every single year.
+After that, adults and older adults, especially after the age of 40, experience a progressive decrease in their testosterone levels, which is commonly attributed to for up to 2% every single year.

 This has a mounting effect in our circulating levels of testosterone.
 By our seventh decade, it is expected that men have 35% lower levels of testosterone compared to their youth.